Best Vietnamese Textbooks for Learners (2026)

 Pros

-• Phonetic spellings included
+• Phonetic spellings and Vietnamese tone guidance

 Cons

-• Little real practice
+• No interactive feedback or real conversation practice

 Pros